 Occidental as a Carbon Capture Stock

-Occidental Petroleum Corporation (NYSE: OXY) is the 7th biggest oil and gas company in the US and one of the largest in Texas.
-It is also famous for being America’s most climate-forward oil company and we decided to include it in this list of carbon capture stocks.
+Occidental Petroleum Corporation (NYSE: OXY) is the 5th largest oil and gas company in the US by market cap and one of the biggest in Texas.
+It is also famous for being America’s top climate-forward-looking oil company which is why we decided to include it in this list.

-So far it has been deploying carbon capture technologies mainly for enhanced oil recovery purposes, however, it has announced recently it will not expand oil production in the next few years but instead, it plans to focus its resources on transitioning to the green economy.
+So far it has been utilizing carbon capture technologies mainly for enhanced oil recovery purposes, however, it has announced recently it will not expand oil production in the next few years but instead, it will focus its resources on transitioning to the green economy.

-According to a company announcement, its CO2 equivalent emissions from operations and use of power, heat and steam totaled 28.4 million tons in 2019 which is not too bad compared to permanently storing 20 million tons of CO2.
+The company’s CO2 equivalent emissions from operations and use of power, heat and steam (Scope 1 & 2) totaled 24.46 million metric tons in 2021 which compares well to permanently storing 20 million tons of CO2 annually.

-The company is mainly driven by increasing shareholder’s returns which is why EOR is predominant in its carbon capture portfolio but also does not hide ambitions in transitioning to a low-carbon future and seems to be taking steps towards that direction.
+The company is mainly driven by increasing shareholders’ returns which is why enhanced oil recovery has been predominant in its carbon capture portfolio but also does not hide ambitions in transitioning to a low-carbon future.
 This is also why I think it is one of the most promising companies that will make carbon capture a profitable business, actually rewarding shareholders and paying off its debt down the road.

-It founded Oxy Low Carbon Ventures (OLCV) in 2018 to develop carbon capture utilization and storage and other carbon capture technology to help lower emissions across the industry.
+The company founded Oxy Low Carbon Ventures (OLCV) in 2018 which will aim to develop carbon capture utilization and storage and other technologies to help lower emissions across the industry.
 One of the biggest initiatives under OLCV is the direct air capture project called 1PointFive.

 When completed it is expected to be the world’s biggest direct air capture facility in the world that would take out 1 million ton of CO2 per year.
 Oxy uses Carbon Engineering technology and it plans to offer it to other companies.

 Even though it is an oil company above all, Occidental seems to be in a good place to profit from its future development plans of CCS.
-The carbon capture technology stock is up over 60% since August 20th at $33.98 but it’s not late to buy as it has the potential to start paying dividends again at some point and attract more investors’ interest.
+The oil and gas transition stock is up 104% since January 2022 at $63 as of December 9th.
+It’s still not late to buy it as it has the potential to keep attracting further investors’ interest.

 Another oil and gas producer utilizing carbon capture technologies is Equinor.
 The Norwegian oil giant is a pioneer of carbon capture and storage as it operates the oldest CCS facility in the world.
 For over the last 20 years it has been developing the technology, it takes part in 40 carbon capture and storage projects including Norway’s flagship Northern Lights carbon capture and storage project with an initial planned storage capacity of 1.5 million tons of CO2 a year.

 The company is also involved in other major low carbon projects like the CCS technology fitted on the Keadby 3 plant producing energy from natural gas, the H2H Saltend facility that produces hydrogen from natural gas and captures and stores the CO2 associated with the process.
-Equinor announced in May 2021 another partnership for a natural gas plant with CCS with SSE Plc.
+It also participated in the latest funding round of Repair – an Israeli carbon removal startup developing more efficient direct air capture (DAC) technology.

-The company is focused on the expansion of clean hydrogen and carbon capture and storage as shows the recent agreement with the United States Steel Corporation to study the development of the technologies.
-It also entered into an agreement with Rosneft to reduce carbon emissions from its oil and gas operations in Russia.
+The company is focused on the expansion of clean hydrogen and carbon capture and storage as is shown by its agreement with the United States Steel Corporation to study the development of the technologies and a deal with infrastructure company Tallgrass Energy to explore large-scale hydrogen and ammonia projects in the U.S. Equinor also joined efforts with Wintershall Dea – a German oil and gas company to support extensive carbon capture development.

-Equinor stock looks healthy at a three-year high as the company also takes advantage of the natural gas price surge in Europe.
+Equinor stock looks healthy as it is still trading slightly lower from all-time highs ($42), around $35 as of December 9th 2022.
+The company is benefiting from the natural gas price surge in Europe.
 Since the company is a well-established player in the carbon capture space with the longest experience of operating carbon capture and storage sites, the stock could benefit from its focus on low-carbon technologies and the green transition.

 Schlumberger as a Carbon Capture Stock